Cairi-S/Welcome-Foolish-Mortals/README.md

 [Google Fonts](https://fonts.google.com/) - Used for font styles, namely XXX and YYY.

-[Font Awesome](https://fontawesome.com/) - Used for the home, question mark and speaker/mute icons used in the navbar.
+[Font Awesome](https://fontawesome.com/) - Used for the home, question mark and speaker/muted speaker icons used in the navbar.

 [AutoPrefixer](http://autoprefixer.github.io/) - Used for auto generation of CSS prefixes.